 There must have been a reason why the ultimate formal ensemble for men was named a suit.
 Imagine the fit, fabric, style, and most importantly, color of the suit as puzzle pieces.
 Each of these should be placed accurately to form a complete, well-suited look.
 In this article, we will be discussing all men’s suit colors, which are undoubtedly a prime factor in making an impression.

-Whether you buy a suit off the rack or get it custom made, the color of the suit is the first thing that you need to finalize.
-Gone are the days when only black, navy, or gray reigned as formal menswear.
+Whether you buy a suit off the rack or get it custom-made, the color of the suit is the first thing that you need to finalize.
+Gone are the days when only black, navy, or gray were reigned as formal menswear.
 Today, apart from these classic favorites, a vast variety of colors is available to choose from.
 This tells us that different suit colors are trending high in contemporary fashion.

 Nail the Formal Look: Men’s Suit Color Guide

 The color of your outfit essentially portrays your personal style and your fashion sense.
 The fact that suits are pretty expensive is reason enough not to get the color wrong.
 You definitely don’t want to regret spending a hefty amount on the wrong suit.

 There can be multiple factors to keep in mind when you decide on the suit color.
 You may look for versatility, skin tone suitability, the type of event or occasion, and even the time of the day when you are supposed to wear your suit.
 For variation, we suggest keeping more than one suit in different colors in your wardrobe.

 Some colors are more formal than others so you can choose according to the level of formality required.
 If the occasion calls for it, swap the suit jacket with a vest for a classy but relaxed look.